jordanisaacs/dwl-flake/README.md

 - Damage tracking provided by scenegraph API

 Given the Wayland architecture, dwl has to implement features from dwm **and** the xorg-server.
 Because of this, it is impossible to maintain the original project goal of 2000 SLOC and have a reasonably complete compositor with features comparable to dwm.
+However, this does not mean that the code will grow indiscriminately.
+We will try to keep the code as small as possible.

 Features under consideration (possibly as patches) are: